Michigan Local Documents

 - Election Magic - Archives (select Michigan counties)

-- Governing Michigan - Michigan Regional, Local and Tribal Government Materials
+- Library of Michigan Digital - Michigan Regional, Local and Tribal Government Materials

 - Municode - Michigan local codes and charters